MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 Lab Experience for Science Writers

-To provide a direct view of how science unfolds on a daily basis, the GPSW requires each student to spend a total of 12 hours in two of MIT’s hundreds of laboratories, then write profiles of each lab.
+To provide a direct view of how science unfolds on a daily basis, the GPSW requires each student to spend a total of 12 hours in two of MIT’s hundreds of laboratories and complete writing assignments on each lab.
 The Lab Experience offers an opportunity for students to explore MIT’s vast scientific resources and access to researchers who often aren’t accessible to journalists.

 Thesis Development and Workshop

-In the fall semester, students develop, report, and write a feature story of between 2,000 and 3,000 words in this course, leading them through a long narrative non-fiction work and further developing their ability to work with editors, revise, and critique classmates work.
+In the fall semester, students develop, report, and write a feature story of between 2,000 and 3,000 words in this course, leading them through a long narrative nonfiction work and further developing their ability to work with editors, revise, and critique their classmates’ work.

 Advanced Science Documentary